tpaau-17DB/libprettylogger/README.md

 <a name="the-logger_global-logger"></a>
 ### Global logger instance

-The `prettylogger` crate defines a global logger instance wrapped in a `RwLock`, which you can use to share between multiple threads.
+The `prettylogger` crate defines a global logger instance wrapped in `RwLock`, which you can use to share between multiple threads.

 Modifying the global logger configuration: